BINF3101-yohe/Lab3_denovo-assembly-part-1/README.md

 &nbsp;
 ## Step 2: Choose a genome

-You will need to choose one genome/species to analyze during the course of this project.
-There are over 700 species to choose from!

-Go to this link and choose a species to work with this semester.
-Feel free to google the species to see what they are first!
+To choose a species you will "sample" from the "environments" that are brought to class.

 Some species are _human pathogens_ while others are used to make _food or drink_.

+Once you have your species name, you will find the SRA number and more details about your species at this link.
+Please put your name next to your species

 SPECIES SIGN UP SHEET: https://docs.google.com/spreadsheets/d/1AIT-GHvhBJoh7BDy-Ee5fLxVRKuSfp8hqoU4H4CEA9s/edit?usp=sharing